Nebulosity

 CCD Filters

 Photometric systems were usually characterized according to the widths of the pass-bands of the filter system employed.
 Broadband type CCD filters typically had a band-pass wider than 30 nm.
 LRGB (L=luminance, R=red, G=green and B=blue) and RGB filters for imaging are of the broadband type, with band-passes of about 80 nm and sometimes more.
-Intermediate-band CCD filters had spectral pass-bands between 10 to 30 nm wide, while narrowband CCD filters had pass bands less than 10 nm wide, being similar to the class of line type LPR filters.
+Intermediate-band CCD filters had spectral pass-bands between 10 to 30 nm wide, while narrowband CCD filters had pass bands less than 10 nm wide, being similar to the class of line LPR filters.

 CCD filters Diagram